Paroxysmisch/genome-assembly/dissertation/main.typ

     highlight[11], highlight[#no_sym], highlight[Validation], highlight[48.7], highlight[56.2], highlight[7.5], highlight[135.1],
     highlight[22], highlight[#yes_sym], highlight[Validation], highlight[8.1], highlight[26.1], highlight[18.0], highlight[51.3],
     [9], [#no_sym], [Testing], [38.5], [75.4], [36.9], [150.6],
-    [15], [#yes_sym], [Testing], [5.7], [19.3], [13.6], [99.8],
+    [21], [#yes_sym], [Testing], [7.9], [14.7], [6.8], [45.1],
   ),
   caption: [Summary of the training, validation, and testing datasets used.
 Note that all data is from the maternal side.]
 ) <fig:dataset_summary>]

 == Model performance and assembly quality metrics
-We use standard metrics: *accuracy*, *precision*, *recall*, and *F1 score*,  to evaluate the model's performance on predicting erroneous edges, .
+We use standard metrics: *accuracy*, *precision*, *recall*, and *F1 score*,  to evaluate the model's performance on predicting erroneous edges.
 These are accompanied by their *_Inverse_* versions, which are calculated by setting the erroneous edge class as the "positive" class.
 We report both, as there are vastly fewer erroneous edges in the overlap graphs, and some observations and comparisons are made more salient under the *_Inverse_* version.

 Additionally, we also utilize a number of commonly used metrics to assess the quality of the final genome assembly produced:

 - *Number of contigs*: allows understanding how fragmented the genome assembly is. _Lower is better_.
 - *Longest contig length*: long contigs indicate lower fragmentation too. _Higher is better_.
 - *Genome fraction*: the percentage of the reference genome reconstructed by the assembly. _Higher is better_.
-- *NG50*: this contiguity metric is computed by first sorting contigs by length (longest to shortest), and then taking the cumulative sum of those lengths, until the sum is $>50%$ the reference genome length.
+- *NG50*: this contiguity metric is computed by first sorting contigs by length (longest to shortest), and then taking the cumulative sum of those lengths, until the sum is $>50%$ of the reference genome length.
 The length of the contig at the $50%$ threshold is the result of this metric. _Higher is better_.
 - *Number of mismatches*: the mean number of times where the nucleotide on the reference is different to that in the assembly, per $100$ @kb. _Lower is better_.
 - *Number of indels*: the mean number of times where the assembly has either a nucleotide insertion or deletion compared to the reference, per $100$ @kb. _Lower is better_.

+== Performance of alternative GNN layers
+Alternative @gnn layers fail to significantly and consistently outperform the baseline @symgatedgcn model on validation overlap graphs built solely using @pacbio @hifi long-reads.
+We see from @fig:similar_validation_performance that all three models: @symgatedgcn, GAT+Edge, and SymGAT+Edge exhibit comparable performance, with overlapping $95%$ confidence intervals.
+All models achieve accuracy $>80%$, with a false positive rate of $~30%$, and a false negative rate of $~10%$, across both validation chromosomes 11 and 22.

+We postulate that the underlying reason for this performance parity likely lies in the shared expressivity limitations of these architectures.
+None of the architectures exceed the graph distinguishing power of the 1-@wl test, and so share the same expressivity upper bound.
+Consequently, all models tested exhibit the same limitations regarding detection of local subgraph structures.

-#place(bottom + center)[
+#place(top + center)[
 *@symgatedgcn, GAT+Edge, and SymGAT+Edge perform similarly*
 #subpar.grid(
   columns: 3,